 - Most children with nocturnal enuresis are very heavy sleepers.
 These children don’t wake up when their bladder is full.

 - During sleep a hormone (vasopresson) is released in the body; it reduces urine production.
 When the body starts to produce vasopresson is variable, but it usually happens in early childhood.
 If your child’s body is not yet producing vasopresson, he may make more urine than the bladder can hold.

 - It takes time for the bladder to mature and stay relaxed while your child sleeps.

 Each year, we treat more than 700 children for nocturnal enuresis.
 With the experience and expertise of our DOVE team, we can decide what approach may help your child and work best for your family.

 Your child’s visit with us will include a thorough history.
-We want to understand your child’s daytime voiding habits as these may contribute to the night wetting.
+We want to understand your child’s daytime voiding and stooling habits as these may contribute to the night wetting.
 Many children who do not void regularly during the day will wet at night.
-Working to change daytime voiding habits may reduce the night wetting.
+Working to change daytime voiding and stooling habits may reduce the degree of night wetting.

 Recommendations to optimize daytime voiding include:

 The bedwetting alarm is a form of conditioning therapy to help your child begin to recognize the need to wake up to go to the bathroom.
 Bedwetting alarms consist of a sensor to detect wetness and an alarm to awaken the child.
-The alarm rings when your child wets his bed.
+The alarm rings when your child starts to release urine.
 It works for 60 to 70 percent of children and requires a high level of commitment from the child and family.